philbert/terraform-kubernetes-openstack/README.md

 ### Provision the Kubernetes Cluster

-If you wish to re-use previously generated SSL key/certs for CA and admin, simply omit the `-var "generate_ssl=1" \` lines below.
+If you wish to re-use previously generated SSL key/certs for CA and admin, simply add `-var "generate_ssl=0" \`.

 It can take some time for the `kubernetes-api` to come online.
 Do not be surprised if you see a series of failed `curl` commands, this is just a `terraform` provisioning script waiting until it can access the api before moving on.